brianbutler08/bikesharing/README.md

 # Overview

 For this project, we conducted various analyses of a dataset from the Citi Bike bikesharing program in New York City from August, 2019.
-The overall goal was to draw some conclusions from the analysis in order to provide information another city interested in starting a bikeshare program.
+The overall goal was to draw some conclusions from the analysis in order to provide guidance to another city interested in starting a bikeshare program.
 The dataset included the following fields for each bike trip taken during the month:
 - Trip duration
 - Trip start and end times
 - Name and ID of the starting and ending bike stations